EffectOrientedProgramming/book/Chapters/04_Initialization.md

 If we instead express dependencies through the type system, the compiler can verify that the needed parts are available given a particular path of execution (main app, test suite one, test suite two, etc.).

-## What ZIO Provides
+## Effects and Dependencies

-All the same capabilities that ZIO gives you in the logic of your application can also be used during initialization.
+The powers that Effects give you can also be used during initialization.

 With ZIO's approach to dependencies, you get many desirable characteristics at compile-time, using plain function calls.
 Your services are defined as classes with constructor arguments, just as in any vanilla Scala application.